Current events, international affairs, government, and American history are a few of Kelley's prime interests.

-During the short history of the United States, there have been conspiracies to commit crimes, to further a cause, or to gain an advantage.
+During the short history of the United States, there have been plots to commit crimes, to further a cause, or to gain an advantage.
 In perhaps the most notable one, John Wilkes Booth and others conspired to assassinate President Abraham Lincoln and members of his cabinet in 1865.
-Then in 1995, Timothy McVeigh, Terry Nichols, and Michael Fortier conspired to bomb the Alfred P. Murrah Federal Building in Oklahoma City.
+Then in 1995, Timothy McVeigh, Terry Nichols, and Michael Fortier plotted to bomb the Alfred P. Murrah Federal Building in Oklahoma City, Oklahoma.

-Both of these conspiracies led to devastating consequences for the U.S. Therefore, conspiracies are not only theoretical; they actually happen!
+Both of these plots led to devastating consequences for the U.S. Occasionally, conspiracies are not only theoretical; they can actually happen!